Sensors being deployed across Lost Hills will provide non-regulatory look at local air quality

 He said the new monitors are not limited to detecting a single type of pollution, such as particulates.

-Rather, he said by email Thursday, they contain "an array of sensors, metrological and modeling instruments that can monitor the air quality, attribute the possible source of pollution and can give concentration of those emissions" as part of a full look at what may be responsible for the detected results.
+Rather, he said by email, they contain "an array of sensors, metrological and modeling instruments that can monitor the air quality, attribute the possible source of pollution and can give concentration of those emissions" as part of a full look at what may be responsible for the detected results.

 The grant that paid for the new monitors was one of several the board gave out as a result of the passage of 2017's Assembly Bill 617.
 That state legislation was aimed at helping reduce air pollution in the communities most affected by it.